 “And what does guinea pig taste like?” friends ask.
 You know the answer, you world traveler.
 Guinea pig tastes like chicken, of course.

 This article was first published by Travel + Escape, the Canadian Travel Channel website.
 UNSTOPPABLE Stacey is a travel blogger based in Flagstaff, AZ.
-Subscribe to her blog in the box below.
+Subscribe to her blog now.

-As is common in the travel industry, UNSTOPPABLE Stacey was provided with accommodations, meals, and other compensation for the purpose of review.
+UNSTOPPABLE Stacey was NOT provided with accommodations, meals or other compensation for the purpose of review.
 While it has not influenced this review, the Arizona travel writer believes in full disclosure of all potential conflicts of interest.

 In addition, this blog, UNSTOPPABLE Stacey Travel, contains affiliate links.
 If you make a purchase through these links, Stacey earns a commission at no extra cost to you.
 These commissions help reduce the costs of keeping this travel blog active.